 8. Engage in a thoughtful discussion with your financial or tax professional.
 Don't be shy about raising issues such as tax implications, differences in services, and fees and expenses between retirement savings alternatives.
 If your financial professional recommends that you sell securities in your plan or purchase securities in a newly opened IRA, ask what makes the recommendation suitable for you.
 As with any investment, if you don't understand it, don't buy it.

 9. Age matters.
 If you leave your job between age 55 and 59½, you may be able to take penalty-free withdrawals from the TSP.
 In contrast, penalty-free withdrawals generally are not allowed from an IRA until age 59 ½.
-Once you reach age 72 (or 70 ½ if you reached 70 ½ before 2020), the rules for both traditional employer plans and traditional IRAs require the periodic withdrawal of certain minimum amounts, known as the required minimum distribution (RMD).
-The RMD rules also apply to Roth 401(k) accounts.
-However, the RMD rules do not apply to Roth IRAs while the owner is alive.
-If you are still working at age 72, however, you generally are not required to make required minimum distributions from your current employer's plan.
-This may be advantageous for those who plan to work into their 70s.
+On the other hand, you can’t keep your retirement funds in your account indefinitely.
+The rules for both traditional employer plans and traditional IRAs require the periodic withdrawal of certain minimum amounts, known as the required minimum distribution (RMD), once you've reached the mandatory age for making withdrawals.
+People who turned 72 years old in 2022 generally must begin withdrawing money by April 1, 2023.
+For calendar year 2023, the RMD age increases to 73 for people who turn 72 years old on or after January 1, 2023, and 73 years old on or before December 31, 2032.
+(Additional changes to the RMD age will go into effect in 2033.)
+Through 2023, the RMD rules also apply to Roth accounts.
+However, beginning in 2024, the RMD rules will not apply to Roth accounts while the owner is alive.
+If you are still working into your 70s, however, you might not be required to make required minimum distributions from your current employer's plan.

 10. Be aware that one choice is to transfer funds into the TSP instead of out.
 Many of the messages encouraging IRA rollovers focus on moving money out of the TSP or similar plans.
 But one choice you have is to roll money in.
 You can move into your traditional TSP account both transfers and rollovers of tax-deferred money from traditional IRAs, SIMPLE IRAs and eligible employer plans.
 Transfers (or direct rollovers) are sent from an employer-sponsored retirement plan to the TSP, while indirect rollovers are made by the plan participant following receipt of a distribution from the plan.
 The TSP will accept into the Roth balance of your TSP transfers from Roth 401(k)s, Roth 403(b)s and Roth 457(b)s—but you can't indirectly rollover Roth funds into your TSP, and can't move money from a Roth IRA into your TSP account.
 If you don't already have a Roth balance in your existing TSP account, the transfer will create one.